• About

 #8.
 Cozy Knits

 I remember as a child my mom buying wool sweaters for me and I HATED them.
 They were always way too scratchy and left me feeling uncomfortable.
 Luckily winter fabrics have come a long way and wool sweaters are a staple in my closet for winter.
 Wool sweaters in particular truly keep you warm enough and are super easy to dress up or down.
-Now, don’t get me wrong, I am still super picky about them so these are a few brands I love: Marc O’Polo, Everlane, and COS.
+Now, don’t get me wrong, I am still super picky about them so these are a few brands I love: Quince, Everlane, and COS, and Gap (which you can order on Next!).

 #7.
 Down Coat